ansshameed/ansshameed/README.md

 🌟 Previously interned at a large financial institution as a developer on the equities trading floor facilitating software for OMS (Order Management System).

-🌟 Currently developing quant projects to better understand trading strategies.
+🌟 Currently developing quant projects to better understand trading strategies - check out my most recent one comparing Black Scholes and Monte Carlo Options pricing.

 🌟 Check out my website portfolio to find out more: www.ansshameed.com